Staff Support Groups & Supervision Groups

 Coral Harrison is an experienced group facilitator.
-She can provide supervision or staff support for staff working with children, adolescents and adults.
-Whether you are working in the voluntary sector, residential childcare or in mental health services having a place to reflect on your work can protect you for work related stress and burnout.
-A company that invests in their staff’s welfare can reduce sickness rates and enhance job satisfaction.
-Providing support to staff working in the caring fields complements other organisational structures such as training, appraisals and line management supervision.
+She can provide supervision or staff support for people working with children, adolescents and adults.
+Whether you are working in the third sector, residential childcare or in mental health services, having a place to reflect on your work can protect you for work related stress and burnout.
+A company that invests in their staff wellbeing can reduce sickness rates, increase staff retention and enhance job satisfaction.
+Providing support to staff who work in front line services, complements other organisational structures such as training and line management supervision.

 At times organisations and staff identify a training need.
 Training sessions can be tailored to meet these needs.
 This may include the following:-

 - Recognising the symptoms of stress, burnout and compassion fatigue

 - Child Development

 Coral is a Provisional Teaching & Supervising Transactional Analyst and can offer a bespoke training and support package for your organisation.
 Please contact Coral directly.